b00tc4mp/neoland-bootcamp-202301/staff/laura-tigre/project/doc/README.md

 ## Intro

 This project seeks to connect families and nannies.
 It looks for family and nannies in the same town and connects them together.
+Family and nannies are connected together with the chat in real time.
+And could do a more specific search for family and nannies.

 ![](https://media.giphy.com/media/XGDmbqHz6wrWMQB42P/giphy.gif)